Auth Propagation in Spinnaker Pipelines

 Overview of Authentication and Authorization in Spinnaker

-Both Armory Enterprise and SpinnakerTM provide the same functionality for authentication (“authn”) and authorization (“authz”).
+Both Armory Continuous Deployment and SpinnakerTM provide the same functionality for authentication (“authn”) and authorization (“authz”).
 You can find a full reference of how to set up both in the Spinnaker documentation.

 Authorization & Manual Judgments